Downsview’s Hangar Sport and Events Centre to become a designated Covid-19 Immunization Clinic

 While it is the City’s responsibility to support the administration of the vaccine, it is the Government of Canada’s responsibility of procuring the COVID-19 vaccine supply and the Province’s responsibility for distributing the vaccines and identifying priority groups.
 Further information will be made publicly available about the opening of the site.
 Read more about the Province’s vaccine distribution implementation plan [link].

 Did you find this information helpful?
-You can stay up to date by signing up to for York Centre's E-Newsletter!
+You can stay up to date by signing up for York Centre's E-News!